-High deductible health plans (HDHPs) are insurance designs that require members to absorb substantial initial out-of-pocket expenditures for medical services before the insurer begins to cover expenses.
-HDHPs formally originated in 2003, upon enactment of Section 223 the Internal Revenue Code (the Code).
+High deductible health plans (HDHPs) formally originated in 2003, upon enactment of Section 223 the Internal Revenue Code (the Code).
 For calendar year 2020, the Code defines an HDHP as a health plan with: 1) a deductible of at least \$1400 for an individual or \$2800 for a family; and 2) a maximum out-of-pocket limit that does not exceed \$6900 for an individual or \$13,800 for a family.2 In addition, the Code requires that an HDHP apply the deductible to all health care expenses.
 However, the Code provides for an exception for pre-deductible coverage with respect to preventive care services (safe harbor).